-He currently serves on the board of Dominique’s Fund for Suicide Prevention as well as the Oswego College Foundation Board and Oswego’s School of Communication, Media and the Arts Advisory Board.
-In 2005, he established the Dr. Lewis B. O’Donnell Media Summit.
+In 2005, he established the Media Summit, which was later renamed to honor Dr. Lewis B. O’Donnell.
 He was awarded the Presidential Medal by SUNY Oswego in 2014.
 The State University of New York trustees bestowed on Borrelli an honorary doctor of humane letters degree in 2015.

 Al Roker is the weather and feature anchor of NBC News’ TODAY as well as the co-host of the third hour of TODAY.
 He joined in January 1996.
 From July 2009 to September 2015, Roker served as co-host of the morning show “Wake Up with Al” on the Weather Channel.

 Roker has been named Best Weatherman twice by New York Magazine.
 He is a recipient of the American Meteorological Society’s prestigious Seal of Approval and has been a pioneer in the use of computer graphics for weathercasting.
 Roker has won three Daytime Emmy Awards as part of TODAY’s recognition as the best morning newscast (2007, 2009, 2010).